 Gateway Community & Technical College

 Dr. Fernando Figueroa is the president of Gateway Community & Technical College in Northern Kentucky.
-He has served students in higher education for 25 years from classroom instruction to all aspects of administration.
+He has served students in higher education for more than 25 years from classroom instruction to all aspects of administration.

 A native of New Orleans, Dr. Figueroa appreciates a good Cafe Au Lait and a great Rock n Roll riff.
 He enjoys playing guitar, and recording and publishing his own music.
 Other favorite past times include writing and collecting fountain pens because he believes writing is art in itself.
 Dr. Figueroa and his wife Debbie, a professional artist, share four wonderful children, three grandchildren and two fur babies.

 Dr. Figueroa holds a Ph.D. and Master of Arts in English from Louisiana State University in Baton Rouge and a Bachelor of Arts in English from Loyola University, New Orleans, Louisiana.